duongphuhiep/chatasp/src/webapp/README.md

 The foundation is a MVC Web application which will provide:
 - API json-based services (application of API-first ideologie)
-- Several dynamically generated html pages
+- Several dynamically generated html pages, which is the entry point for the front-end application
-  * Some of generated html pages are a Single-Page Applications with ReactJs + Mobx go around.
+ * The generated html are really simple, they are quasi-static html
+ * vuejs will make its rich and dynamic

 The `wwwroot` folder is naturally the battle-ground for Front-end devloppement.
-I started it with the [reactjs-mobx boilerplate](https://github.com/mobxjs/mobx-react-boilerplate)
+I started it with the basic vuejs + webpack application

 Download dependencies:
 ```
 bower install
 npm install
 ```

 Create `dist/bundle.js`
 ```
 webpack